Best Sleds for Toddlers – Snow Fun for the Littlest Riders!

-My kids, however love sledding, much so we have even gone box sledding in the summer – but that’s a different post.
+My kids, however, love sledding, much so we have even gone box sledding in the summer – but that’s a different post.
 In this part of our series of posts about what to do with a toddler in winter, we’re talking snow sleds.
-We’ll share our favorite winter sleds for toddlers and we include Amazon affiliate links to our top picks.
+We’ll share our favorite winter sleds for toddlers, and we include Amazon affiliate links to our top picks.

-As some of you may know from other posts I have written here, there is a large age span between my oldest and youngest children (ten years).
-With my older kids it never occurred to me to try sledding before they were 6 or 7 years old, old enough to be interested in sledding of their own accord.
+As some of you may know from other posts I’ve written here, there is a large age span between my oldest and youngest children (ten years).
+With my older kids, it never occurred to me to try sledding before they were 6 or 7 years old, old enough to be interested in sledding of their own accord.

 Our Favorite Toddler Sleds

 Top Pick: TSL Sleds Kid’s Pull Sled – for quality, safety, and ride-ability even in deep snow.

 Read on for more detailed reviews!

 This is a very high quality plastic sled.
 It has an anti-tip design with rails that go all the way to the back of the seat.
 When we purchased the top selling toddler sleds, this one seems like it was *actually* designed to last and to be a good piece of winter play equipment for more than one season.
 This pull sled for toddlers has a high back for safety and also features a safety harness and safety strap to make sure your toddler stays in place and upright.
 The molded seat and outriggers of this sled provide more stability on different terrains and even has a spot for small storage.

 There is something nostalgic about these sleds with a steam-bent ash frame over curved wooden skis.
 This pull-sled is made for babies and toddlers with a backrest for both comfort and safety.
 This is a nice sled for towing your little one along on snowy walks.
 You can even get a sleigh liner to keep cold air from flowing around your baby.